 Asset.
 An asset is property with a financial value, such as bank and brokerage accounts, cash, stocks, bonds, mutual funds, money market accounts, certificates of deposit, trusts, tax shelters, college savings plans (529 plans, prepaid tuition plans, Coverdell education savings accounts), real estate (house, land, farm), businesses, retirement plans (401(k), 403(b), Traditional IRA, Roth IRA, Keogh, SEP, SIMPLE, pension plans), life insurance policies and income-producing property.
+Some assets, such as qualified retirement plan accounts, are not reported on financial aid application forms.

 Capitalization of Interest.
 Interest capitalization occurs when unpaid interest is added to the loan balance.
-This causes the loan to grow larger, increasing the cost.
+This causes the loan to grow larger, increasing the cost of the loan.
 Interest can be capitalized monthly, quarterly, annually or when the loan enters repayment.
 Capitalization causes interest to be charged on top of interest.